jlooper/3-terrarium/2-intro-to-css/README.md

 ---

+## 🚀Challenge

-🚀Challenge: There are some wild 'older' tags in HTML that are still fun to play with, though you shouldn't use deprecated tags such as [these tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) in your markup.
+There are some wild 'older' tags in HTML that are still fun to play with, though you shouldn't use deprecated tags such as [these tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) in your markup.
 Still, can you use the old `<marquee>` tag to make the h1 title scroll horizontally? (if you do, don't forget to remove it afterwards)

 ## [Post-lecture quiz](.github/post-lecture-quiz.md)